-Sierra Steel Harley-Davidson Riding Academy Policies & Riding Academy New Rider Course Site Policies
+Sierra Steel Harley-Davidson Riding Academy Policies & CMSP Site Policies

-This course operates under the provisions of the California Motorcycle Safety Program (CMSP) and overseen by the California Highway Patrol (CHP).
+This course operates under the provisions of the California Motorcyclist Safety Program (CMSP) and overseen by the California Highway Patrol (CHP).

 There are no guarantees that anyone will pass this course.
 This course is very demanding both physically and mentally.
 Coordination, balance, motor skill ability, age, language limitations and other physical abilities may limit an individual’s ability to ride and pass this class.
 Established performance standards must be met for graduation.
 You must be able to control the clutch, throttle and direction of the motorcycle.